garden mulch ideas

 Image Source: gardening.org

-Sawdust mulch is great for retaining moisture, adding nutrients to your soil when it decomposes, and controlling weeds.
+Sawdust is wonderful in that it retains moisture, releases nutrients into a soil when it decomposes, and suppress weeds.

-We recommend using sawdust mulch with other types of organic mulch such, as compost.
-This is because this natural mulch takes ages to decompose, which can prevent your plants from getting necessary nutrients like nitrogen.
+We suggest sawdust mulch with other organic mulch forms such, as compost.
+It is because this natural bark takes ages to decompose that can result in accumulation of certain nutrients that may be harmful to plants, especially nitrogen.

 7. Pine Needles